AndyCarnevale/reviewGuesser/README.md

 - **Don't see the ReviewGuesser UI?** Try refreshing the Steam page after installing
 - **Extension disappeared after restarting Chrome?** This is normal for unpacked extensions - just leave it installed and it will keep working
 - **Need help?** [Open an issue](https://github.com/AndyCarnevale/reviewGuesser/issues)

-### Other Browsers

-- **Edge**: Compatible!
-Install from Chrome Web Store
-- **Opera**: Compatible!
-Install from Chrome Web Store
-- **Firefox**: Coming soon

-## How to Play

-1. Navigate to any Steam game store page (e.g., `https://store.steampowered.com/explore/random/`)
-2. The ReviewGuesser interface will appear, hiding the actual review count
-3. Make your guess by clicking one of the range buttons
-4. See your results and earn points based on accuracy
-5. Click "Next Random Game" to continue playing

 ## Stats